g11andrews/dotnet-angular/README.md

 run in visual studio, create solution, its web api so it opens up local host, back-end works perfectly and is scalable.

+forthe angular, open the side branch under branches on this github project, follow that read me now.